The Best Investment Advice I Ever Received

 I’ve written several pieces on the invaluable lessons from this book along with the exact stocks, and other investments that have given me great returns, in the EDGE print newsletter.

-But given the recent market decline, I really want to share with you one of the powerful pieces of advice that I took from the book.
+But, I’ll share with you one of the most powerful pieces of advice that I took from the book.
 I practice this advice and it’s helped me not fall into the trap of “timing the market.

 The book advises to invest on a regular, ongoing basis.